magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-9037-->

-*  Magento now throws a 404 error when you try to access a non existing category path.
-Previously, Magento displayed this error: `Trying to access array offset on value of type bool` on deployments running PHP 7.4.
+*  On deployments running PHP 7.4, Magento now returns a 404 error when the **Generate "category/product" URL Rewrites** setting is set to **No**, and a shopper tries to access a non-existent category path.
+Previously, Magento returned a 500 error stating: `Trying to access array offset on value of type bool`.

 <!--- MC-32257 magento/partners-magento2ee#507-->